Keyboard shortcuts

 recurrence.get_by(ICalGLib.RecurrenceByRule.BY_SECOND, 0) + 1)

-List where libical doesn't fully support all the features described in the RFCs.
+List where libical doesn’t fully follow or support all the features described in the RFCs.

 Contributions to help us fix these limitations are welcome.